lpattersonn/quiz/README.md

   <h3 align="center">Quiz App</h3>

   <p align="center">
-    An app that lets you create quizzes and share them between friends.
+    An app that lets you create quizzes and share them with friends.
 The creator of the quiz can view and share all the results at the end of the quiz.
     <br />
     <a href="https://github.com/lpattersonn/midterm-group-5"><strong>Explore the docs »</strong></a>
     <br />